-If the concerns are not resolved, or it is believed there is a high risk to you or to others, the Head of Student Support and Wellbeing will be informed and paragraph 16.7 will apply.
+If you do not follow the action plan or further issues arise, or if your behaviour raises serious and immediate concerns, the Head of Student Services will be informed and paragraph 16.7 will apply.

-16.7 The Head of Student Support and Wellbeing will carry out a risk assessment of the concerns raised.
-If the Head of Student Support and Wellbeing believes that there is a high risk to you or to others, then we will hold a case conference, including other staff as appropriate.
+16.7 Health, wellbeing and support to study: case conference: The Head of Student Services will carry out a risk assessment.
+The Head of Student Services may ask for a meeting and an action plan as in paragraph 16.6.
+If the Head of Student Services believes that there is a high risk to you or to others, then we will hold a case conference, including other staff as appropriate.